- 1 What is Mardi Gras? / Why is Mardi Gras celebrated?

 Krewe du Vieux Parade is a very popular parade that is very satirical and political in nature, and features elaborate floats.
 Endymian is hugely popular parade from one of the biggest ‘super krewes’ that must be seen.

 Krewe of St. Anne & Krewe of Julu Parades, are two wacky parades full of wild characters in weird costumes.
-The Krewe of Muses throws hand-designed glittery shoes of all shapes and styles to delight of the crowd.
+The Krewe of Muses throws hand-designed glittery shoes of all shapes and styles to the delight of the crowd.

 Why not check out some of the awesome all-girl krewe parades like the Cameltoe, Lady Steppers, Pussyfooters and the Sirens, who are always famous for incredible costumes and dance moves.